Katherine Legge: Xfinity Series

 In August 2018, Legge joined JD Motorsports for her NASCAR Xfinity Series debut at Mid-Ohio Sports Car Course, driving the No. 15 Chevrolet Camaro.
 As part of a two-race schedule with the team, she also competed at Road America.
 Legge later made her oval debut at Richmond Raceway.

 On 27 July 2023, it was announced that Legge would return to NASCAR and the Xfinity Series, driving the No. 07 car for SS-Green Light Racing in the road course races at Road America, the Indianapolis road course, Watkins Glen and the Charlotte Roval.
-However, she only ended up running the race at Road America after her sponsor, Blast Equality Collab, did not want to be on the car for the remaining races due to their members' connection with the writers' strike going on at the time.
+However, she only ended up running the race at Road America after her sponsor did not want to be on the car for the remaining races due to their members' connection with the writers' strike going on at the time.

 On 19 April 2025, Legge put up a qualifying lap of 23.397 in her No. 32 Chevy, beating five other cars qualifying times, but due to a lack of car owner points (NASCAR's Owner Points Provisional Rule) she was one of two cars bumped out by teams with guaranteed starting spots based on points for the North Carolina Education Lottery 250 at Rockingham Speedway.
 Then it was announced that she would race the No. 53 car for Joey Gase Motorsports, in place of J. J. Yeley, who had already qualified the day prior, secured a 31st-place start.
 Legge finished 36th after William Sawalich got into the back of her car, which sent her spinning, and Kasey Kahne had no where to go on lap 52.

 In her second straight Xfinity effort following a week that saw her receive death threats and throngs of inappropriate sexual comments, she qualified for the 2025 Ag-Pro 300 at Talladega Superspeedway on 25 April by clocking in a faster time than 14 cars, including two of her teammates to secure her 27th place in the field.
 Before the race, NASCAR Commissioner Steve Phelps spoke to CNN about Legge and the abuse she had suffered, condemning fans' behavior towards her while defending her against critics who thinks she is somehow undeserving of her place in NASCAR.
 During the race, she became the fourth woman in history to lead an Xfinity Series race — and the second at Talladega, taking the lead on Lap 75, equaling Danica Patrick’s one-lap out front at Talladega in 2012.
 While running fifteenth on lap 100, she was collected in an accident triggered by Aric Almirola, who later apologized, saying miscommunication with his spotter led to the high-speed miscue.
-She'd ultimately finish 34th.
+She finished 34th.